Quantitative easing is an incomplete strategy that must be accompanied by the nullification of debt: Comparison with strategy of ``quantitative easing''

 Indeed, a very similar but ``incomplete'' approach -- effectively realizing steps (i) and (ii) but not (iii), -- termed ``quantitative easing'' (QE) -- is pursued by virtually all central banks.
 For instance, on April 4th, 2013, the Bank of Japan unleashed \cite{BoJ-2013-qe} ``a new phase of monetary easing both in terms of quantity and quality.''
 In the United States of America a former Chairman of the Federal Reserve declared that ``we can always print [[more]] money.''
 And, to present another anecdote, the Eurosystem has just granted Ireland relieve in pushing repayments of about 40 billion \EUR to an average maturity of over 34 years.

 In that way, those central banks have already become BBs ``for all practical purposes.''
 Thereby, governments might hope to obtain compensation for the exponentially rising levels of sovereign debt by payments of the (compound) interest the central banks receive from the very bonds the government issued.
 Although such schemes are principally unbounded, to some, say rating agencies or investors, the necessary exponentially (fiat) money volumes created may eventually appear unsustainable at certain levels.
-Indeed it may eventually down upon everybody in the market that repayment of this debt in the exponential compound interest regime will never be possible by economic growth, and is illusory without hyperinflation.
+Indeed it may eventually dawn upon everybody that repayment of this debt in the exponential compound interest regime will never be possible by economic growth, and is illusory without hyperinflation or default.

 We thus observe that this incomplete nullification of (sovereign) debt renders economies increasingly volatile and vulnerable to the follies of the market.
 Because even with unbounded QE without nullification, there is a huge danger of carrying through exponential schemes of compound interest, and thus of debt.